2SC1815J/open-in-iiif-viewer/README.md

-# Open IIIF Manifest Link In Favorite Viewer
+# Open IIIF Manifest Link in Favorite Viewer

 A Firefox/Chrome extension to open IIIF manifest link in your favorite IIIF viewer.